xtjoeytx/GServer-v2/bin/docs/npcserver.md

         Disables serverside handling of level links if true. runallscriptevents = false
         By default, NPCs will only respond to script events referenced in their scripts.
-If true, the NPC will respond to all events.
+If true, the NPC will respond to all events. sleepwhennoplayers = true
+        If true, the NPC-Server will not process scripts when there are no players connected.

 ---
 # Serverside NPC programming